techsoft3d/ts3d-hc-shandles/README.md

 ## Limitations and Future Work

 * Snapping is currently not supported for trackball rotate and scale handles.
 This should be adressed in a future update
-* Right now the handle functionality is not easily extendable (e.g. to change look & feel and add new handle types).
-More extensive support for customization will be supported in a future update.
+* Right now the handle functionality is not easily extendable (e.g. to change look & feel, add new handle types or handle groups, etc.).
+More extensive support for customization will be added in a future update.
-* No touch support
+* Touch support will be added in a future update.
+* Improved Documentation

 ## GitHub Project